Canadian Boating Statistics

 Boat Industry 1997

-In 1997, the industry consisted of approximately 235 boat manufacturers and employed about 6,000 people.
+In 1997, Canada's boat industry consisted of approximately 235 boat manufacturers and employed about 6,000 people.
 Annual shipments were $997.2 million for boats and $100 million for marine equipment and accessories.
 Of the total, $714.1 million was made up of boats export shipments, which gives the industry a trade surplus of $461.0 million.

 Most companies are Canadian-owned.
 They vary from relatively modest operations to major internationally competitive companies with the resources and management skills to withstand competition from the leading brands.